thornoar/pshash/documentation/main.typ

 == Producing different hashes with the same private keys

 The premise of this entire discussion was that one requires many passwords for different purposes.
 Right now, the only way is to create a new primary-secondary key pair for every new occasion.
 Considering how large these numbers tend to be, you may as well try to remember the hashes themselves.
 This is where the public key comes into play.
-The public key, denoted $p$, is an integer number defined by the environment and available to the public.
-We will assume that it is the name of the website for which we require a password, like `"google"`, for example, converted into a number by treating the characters in the string as digits in base-128.
+The public key, denoted $p$, is an integer defined by the particular context in which the algorithm is invoked.
+We will assume it to be the name of the website for which we require a password, like `"google"`, for example, converted into a number by treating the characters in the string as digits in base-128.
 This number acts on the choice private key by shifting it modulo $\#^smc (conf)$:
 $
   k'_1 = lui(\#^smc (conf))(k_1 + p),
 $